open/close all folders

-- Websnark creator Eric Burns' Banter Latte blog had a running series devoted to creating modern-day myths.
+- Websnark creator Eric Burns-White's Banter Latte blog had a running series devoted to creating modern-day myths.
 And it was awesome.

-- SCP Foundation might have gone into that territory, though we only get a small hints and glimpses of divine or demonic origin of some SCP and one of the researchers.
+- The SCP Foundation might have gone into that territory, though we only get small hints and glimpses of divine or demonic origin of some SCP and one of the researchers.

 - Inglip has accumulated a vast mythologic background (which is even canonized by the rule that only Reddit posts with 100+ upvotes are declared canon — if one would add the non-canon stuff, it would become a Doorstopper).